astraw99/kubernetes-the-hard-way/docs/07-bootstrapping-etcd.md

 # Bootstrapping the etcd Cluster

-Kubernetes components are stateless and store cluster state in [etcd](https://github.com/coreos/etcd).
-In this lab you will bootstrap a two node etcd cluster and configure it for high availability and secure remote access.
+Kubernetes components are stateless and store cluster state in [etcd](https://github.com/etcd-io/etcd).
+In this lab you will bootstrap a 3 node etcd cluster and configure it for high availability and secure remote access.

 ## Prerequisites